jacoblapworth/akahu-sdk-swift/src/react/textarea.md

 	</div>
 </div>

-TextArea is an enhanced version of the HTML `<textarea />` element.
+`XUITextArea` is an enhanced version of the HTML `<textarea />` element.
 It supports auto grow, fixed row height and validation styling.

 ## Examples

 ### Min/Max Rows

-Adding the `minRows` and/or `maxRows` props will enable the `TextArea` to automatically resize as users type into them.
+Adding the `minRows` and/or `maxRows` props will enable `XUITextArea` to automatically resize as users type into them.

 ```
 <XUITextArea